 stories in the news for today, June 6

+Former President Barack Obama speaks at a community event on the Presidential Center at the South Shore Cultural Center in Chicago on May 3, 2017.
 Former U.S. president Barack Obama will be in Montreal today to deliver a keynote speech to a sold-out audience at the city's convention centre.
-It will be his first visit to Canada since he left the White House in January.

 Comments